mnarizzano/DEETO/test/README.md

     - intermediaryPoints: list of 3D vector positions of each intermediary point without the targetPoint
     - numContacts: number of in brain cilindric contacts
     - iedist: distance between each contact
+- brain .vtk which is the brain mesh used for this testbench
+- head_taget.csv the position of the head and target points of every electrode

+Every point has been multiplied by a [-1,-1,1] vector to align with the convention used by common tools used in the field (3DSlicer, etc)

-CTs creation has been tested in Windows 10
+CTs creation has been tested on Windows 10 and MATLAB online

+## References
+[Blenkmann et al., 2022.
+Modeling intracranial electrodes.
+A simulation platform for the evaluation of localization algorithms]